What is Donald Trump’s net worth?

 What makes up the majority of Donald Trump's net worth?

-Forbes reports that Trump’s portfolio of assets was worth around $6.1 billion on 23 December.
 Besides his billions in Trump Media stock, the second-largest chunk of Trump's net worth comes from real estate, spanning residential buildings, clubs and resorts.
+As of March 2025, Forbes estimates this to be worth $1.1 billion.

-Among Trump's other properties are Trump Tower, worth about $1.7 billion, Trump International Hotel Las Vegas, worth about $135 million, and four homes in Florida which are worth around $95 million.
+Among Trump's other properties are Trump Tower ($200 million), 17 condos in Trump Park Avenue ($90 million), Trump Winery ($44 million), and four homes in Florida, which are worth around $98 million.

-Finally, other assets held by Trump include a 1991 Boeing 757, loans made to his children, and a licensing and management business.
+Finally, other assets held by Trump include one helicopter, one aeroplane, loans made to his children, and a licensing and management business worth over $100 million.

-However, Trump still doesn't have enough liquid assets to cover the legal judgments against him.
-He owes over $560 million in legal judgments in connection with two court battles in New York, although it could be years before these liabilities are resolved because he has vowed to fight those judgments.
+Trump owes nearly $600 million in legal judgments in connection with two court battles in New York, although it could be years before these liabilities are resolved because he has vowed to fight those judgments.

-How much Trump himself will shell out on legal fees remains to be seen, given that the Save America PAC has been footing the bill for much of that total.
+How much Trump himself will shell out on legal fees remains to be seen.

 How Donald Trump's net worth has fluctuated over time